Joined: 22 Sep 2008

 If you get a few ping responses of ttl=100, or even 1, that is the CFE saying "Send me a firmware!
 NOW!"
 But you have to hit it with a tftp right then, when the ping responses start.
 See note 11 (below) and repeat the procedure that got your a ttl=100 response then try to get the tftp timing right.

 Some routers can be bricked even if they do give some ttl=100 responses to pings, but this is less common.
-Some routers can be bricked if the lights are not all lit, but again, this is not common.
+Some routers can be bricked if the lights are not all lit.
 However, if the lights are all lit, and you cannot get a ping response, the router is definitely bricked.
-You can try the alternate recovery methods below, but if none work and you can't tftp, you must use serial recovery or jtag to fix it.
+If you have properly flashed it, and cannot get firmware on, the router is bricked.
+You can try the alternate recovery methods below, but if none work and you can't successfully flash proper firmware using tftp, you must use serial recovery or jtag to fix it.
 (See the Links to the Wiki articles on these, below).
 It is often a wise idea to tftp oem firmware back onto the router if you get a ttl=100 response, but you will not be able to do so if you had to change the bootloader to install dd-wrt (linksys wrt54g v5 -8 for example.
 If you are not sure if you can flash oem firmware, ask in the forum!)

 DON'T PIN SHORT A BRICKED ROUTER.
 It can cause harm that cannot be fixed.
 A bricked router can almost always be fixed with serial or jtag if there is a jtag terminal in the router.
 However a router with hardware damage cannot be recovered.
 Pin shorting often causes hardware damage.